KyleNeece/KyleNeece.github.io/content/DND/0_The Multiverse/NPC/Heroes/NPC Peacekeepers/Johnny Sigiliph.md

  > [!Warning]- Spoilers Ahead
  >
  >
- > Johnny was fighting the strongest disciple of Tartarus when the Pamnesia spell hit, losing all of his memories of the events
+ > Johnny was fighting the strongest disciple of Tartarus when the Panmnesia spell hit, losing all of his memories of the events
 ###### Recruitment
 Johnny was auto recruited into the peacekeeper force and given S-Rank
 ##### Abilities